Agnieszka-21/namaste-django/README.md

 ![Navbar - user logged in](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/navbar_logged_in.png)

 __Hero section__

 The hero section consists of a responsive full-width background image, a black semi-transparent overlay for optimal contrast, and white text "Welcome to the friendliest yoga studio in Dublin" followed by a button with the call to action "See our class schedule", which redirects the user to the Schedule page.
-This way the purpose of the page is clear right away - to invite user to check out the offer of yoga classes so they can book/attend the ones that they find interesting.
+This way the purpose of the page is clear right away - to invite user to check out the offer of yoga classes so they can book the ones that they find interesting.

 ![Hero section](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/home_hero.png)

 __Embedded Google maps__

 Underneath the hero section, the user can find general information about the studio, including an embedded Google map with a pin showing the exact location of the studio.

 ![Google maps, address, and opening hours](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/home_map_info.png)

 __Address and opening hours__

 Next to the map (or below on tablet and phone screens), there is information on the studio's address and its opening hours - easily accessible to anyone visiting the page.
 See the previous screenshot.

 __Footer with social icons__

 The footer includes links to social media pages of the studio, which open in a new tab each.
 It also has a copyright section at the very bottom.

 ![Footer](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/footer.png)

 ### Schedule page

 __Banner image and call-to-action heading__

-An image depicting a group of people practising yoga in a class, and below the heading "Find the perfect class for you!".
+An image depicting a group of people practising yoga in a class, and below the heading with a call to action: "Find the perfect class for you!".

 ![Schedule page banner and heading](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/schedule_banner_heading.png)

 __List of all weekly classes (cards)__

 The classes are listed grouped by weekday, starting with Monday, and ordered according to their start time.
-A calendar icon from Font Awesome and a short name of each weekday clearly divide the list visually for enhanced user experience and clarity.
+A calendar icon from Font Awesome and a short name of each weekday visually divide the list for enhanced user experience and clarity.
 Each class is shown as a card which presents the most important details, and the class title is a link that leads directly to the detail page for the class.
 Class titles are also tabbable, ensuring that the entire website is accessible for keyboard users.

 ![Schedule list](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/schedule_list.png)

 ### Schedule detail pages

 __Image__

 For added visual interest, there is an image of a yoga class.
 The images differ depending on the style of yoga taught in the class to give the user an idea of what is done in the class or who it is for.
 The images can be uploaded to Cloudinary through the admin panel when creating/updating a group class.

 ![Schedule detail page - user not logged in](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/schedule_det_not_logged_in.png)

 __Class details__

 Title, instructor, description, weekday, start time, and duration are all shown next to the class image.
-They are visually coherent yet separate from one another to ensure that the user finds the information they need the most with ease and don't feel overwhelmed by details (see the previous screenshot).
+They are visually coherent yet separate from one another to ensure that the user finds the information they need the most without feeling overwhelmed by details (see the previous screenshot).

 __Show bio link and modal__

-Next to the instructor's name, there is a "Show bio" span that can be selected (by a mouseclick or keyboard) to open a modal that houses a short bio of the instructor.
+Next to the instructor's name, there is a "Show bio" span that can be selected (by a mouseclick or with Tab key) to open a modal that houses a short bio of the instructor.
 In the modal, there is also a "close" button - if you click the button (or anywhere outside of the modal), the modal will be closed.
 To ensure that the page is fully accessible, JavaScript was used to handle the modal functionality, including trapping focus in the modal when it is open.

 ![Teacher bio modal](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/teacher_bio_modal.png)

 __Book now button__

 Shown only for logged in users, when selected, it takes the user to the "Book class" page.
 For users who are not logged in or do not have an account yet, there is a link to the log in page instead.

 ![Schedule detail page - user logged in](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/schedule_det_logged_in.png)

 ### Book class page

 __User form__

 Pre-filled and uneditable.
-Contains the following details: user's first name, last name, and email address.
+Contains the following details: the logged-in user's first name, last name, and email address.

 ![Book class page](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/book_class_page.png)

 __Booking form__

 Contains a dropdown with available dates - the next 3 available occurrences of the weekly group class to choose from.
-It also has a checkbox to "sign" the studio's liability waiver, which has to be checked so that the class can be booked.
+It also has a checkbox to "sign" the studio's liability waiver, which is required so that the class can be booked.

 ![Waiver not signed](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/waiver_signed_required.png)